nxp-mcuxpresso/mcuxsdk-examples/_boards/mcxn9xxevk/ota_examples/mcuboot_opensource/example_board_readme.md

 - MCUBoot resides in the `Bank_1 IFR_0` region to utilize flash remap feature
 - MCUBoot header size is set to 1024 bytes
-- Signing algorithm is ECDSA-P256
+- Signing algorithm is ECDSA-P256 (TinyCrypt)
 - Write alignment is 16 bytes
 - MCUBoot is configured to use its `DIRECT_XIP` image handling strategy
 - Flash swapping HW feature is used for zero-overhead image swapping